thefirstqubit/portfolio/README.md

 ## Hello, I'm Martin

-I'm an aspiring cybersecurity professional in the midst of pivoting career paths after 11 years of accumulated experience in marketing and F&B throughout US and APAC markets.
+I'm an aspiring IT / cybersecurity professional in the midst of pivoting career paths after 11 years of accumulated experience in marketing and F&B throughout US and APAC markets.

 Searching for internships and entry-level positions.
 I'm interested in Security Auditing, Security Control Implementation, and Vulnerability / Threat Detection.
 Currently on track to obtain CompTia Security+ by Aug 2025.